-- To have your opportunity listed in our internship database (coming soon), create a one-page PDF with the following information: description of the company, intern duties, whether it’s paid or unpaid, anticipated weekly time commitment, and application instructions.
+- To have your opportunity listed on our internship blog at at smcinternships.com, create a one-page PDF with the following information: description of the company, intern duties, whether it’s paid or unpaid, anticipated weekly time commitment, and application instructions.
 Also provide a short descriptive blurb about the position that we can use on the main page of the database.
 Email the flyer and blurb to Dr. Kelli Burns at email@example.com.

 - We suggest that you check references for any student prior to hiring.
 Listed below are the heads of each sequence who may be able to provide a reference for USF applicants from the School of Mass Communication.